patilpratikv/CarND-PID-Control-Project/README.md

 ### The vehicle must successfully drive a lap around the track.

 Vehicle did finish two laps around the track successfully.
+[Partial lap can be found here](images/final_lap.mp4).